PrincetonUniversity/DeepSpecDB/concurrency/templates/README.md

 opam repo add iris-dev https://gitlab.mpi-sws.org/iris/opam.git
 ```

-We install Coq and the dependencies (Iris, Compcert, etc)
+We install Coq and the dependencies (Iris, Compcert, etc).
 You can ignore the warnings that will appear concerning missing fields and the license
 ```
 opam install coq.8.17.0
 opam install coq-iris.4.0.0